 Homeownership: Consumer Buying Trend

-Last January, 1500 likely November voters were surveyed on behalf of the National Association of Home Builders by the Republican and Democratic polling firms of Public Opinion Strategies in Alexandra, VA and Lake Research Partners in Washington, DC.
+In January, the National Association of Home Builders surveyed 1500 likely November voters.
+It was a bipartisan effort by Public Opinion Strategies in Alexandra, VA and Lake Research Partners in Washington, DC.

-The survey found that 96% of homeowners are happy with their decision to own, and 84% who are “underwater,” or owe more on their mortgages than their home is worth, expressed the same sentiment.
+The survey found that 96% of homeowners are happy with their decision to own a home.
+Eighty-four percent of homeowners who owe more on their mortgages than their home is worth also expressed the same sentiment.